Generic Name: leflunomide (le FLOO noe mide)

 Avoid being near people who have colds, the flu, or other contagious illnesses.
 Contact your doctor at once if you develop signs of infection.

-Do not receive a "live" vaccine while using Arava.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+Do not receive a "live" vaccine while using Arava, or you could develop a serious infection.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Arava side effects